SadracSantacruz/CSE151A_Final_Project/README.md

    # get best hyperparameters
    best_params = grid_search.best_params_
   ```
-Why These Parameters: After performing Grid Search, these hyperparameters for KNN were selected for their optimal performance in classifying vehicle types.
+Why These Parameters: After performing Grid Search Cross-Validation, these hyperparameters for KNN were selected for their optimal performance in classifying vehicle types.
 A lower number of neighbors (3) was chosen to allow the model to focus on more localized patterns, which is useful for distinguishing subtle differences between vehicle classes.
 The distance-based weight function prioritized closer neighbors, giving them more influence in the classification.
 The Euclidean distance metric was selected as it effectively measures straight-line similarity in the ResNet 50 embedding space, and the auto algorithm allowed scikit-learn to choose the most efficient method for nearest-neighbor searches based on the dataset size and structure.

 ## 4. **Results**